Police-Data-Accessibility-Project/scrapers/USA/CA/riverside_county/municipality/beaumont/README.md

 Added to dataset.
 Agency ID: 77defdbce68c4bcd9a0663a1857e65f9

 This scraper is **NOT** a list_pdf scraper, instead it uses `Selenium`. **DO NOT** attempt to update to use `bs_common` or `list_pdf_scrapers`, as this uses a custom Selenium variant of the base scripts.

+You will have to set `executable_path` to wherever your selenium is installed to.

 Time period of data 2019-2020

 _Remove fields that were collected_